How Amazon Echo Alexa Helps Seniors with Dementia

 How to use Amazon Echo Alexa devices

-Whenever you want to use an Echo device, just say the word “Alexa” to wake it up and let it know that you’re giving it a command.
+When you want to use an Echo device, say “Alexa” to wake it up and let it know you’re giving it a command.

 Because you must use the wake word to activate the Echo, you could put a large sign on it with its “name” to make it easier for older adults with cognitive issues to remember.